td0g/film_production_notes/WeeklyInterviews/README.md

 ### Lighting

 There are three types of lighting used in our studio: Ambient lighting (the overhead lights), key/fill lighting (the softboxes), and targeted lighting (various lamps).
-We try to avoid different key/fill lights, just keep it simple for the interview look.
+We try to avoid separate key/fill lights, just keep it simple for the interview look.

 * **Light Colour**: Make sure the temperature of all lights are the same!

+### Camera

+* **Quality**: Use 1080p @ 30 fps.
+If this is not available then use 720 @ 30 fps.
+DO NOT USE 24 fps.
+* **Exposure**: Use manual exposure settings - set the aperture / shutter speed, and turn off Auto ISO!
+Use the largest aperture available (F/2.8 recommended).
+The shutter speed should be the slowest possible (1/30 if recording at 30 fps).
+Limit your ISO (on a t5i or 7D, keep the ISO below 800).
+* **Style**: Use the Standard recording style.
+* **Framing**: If multiple interviews are being filmed, do not adjust the framing after the first interviewee.
+Instead adjust the seat to frame the interviewee.
+Frame the shot with this in mind.

 ## Filming

 ### WITH Sound Technician

 1) The **sound technician** is responsible for coordinating the start of the recording
-1) When everyone is ready, the sound technician will announce '**Recording Start**' or similar.
+1) When everyone is ready, the sound technician will announce something to the effect of '**Recording Start**'.
 The audio and video recordings will begin **immediately AFTER** the announcement.
 1) A tone is played to synchronize the audio and video.
 Everyone must be **silent until the tone is sounded**.
 The tone should be sounded between 1 seconds and 10 seconds after recording start.
 1) Someone will announce **Interviewee Name** and **Take**
 1) Proceed with interview